strapdata/elassandra/docs/elassandra/source/operations.rst

 Migrating from Cassandra to Elassandra
 --------------------------------------

-Because Elassandra is Cassandra, you can upgrade an exiting Cassandra cluster or just a datacenter to Elassandra, as soon as your Cassandra version is compatible with the Elassandra one :
+Because Elassandra is Cassandra, you can upgrade an existing Cassandra cluster or just a datacenter to Elassandra, as soon as your Cassandra version is compatible with the Elassandra one :

-* Stop you cassandra nodes.
+* Stop your Cassandra nodes.
 * Start Elassandra with your existing data directory (containing data, commitlog, saved_caches).

 Before creating your first Elasticsearch index, deploy the following classes in a jar on all your Cassandra-only nodes to avoid a ClassNotFoundException.